German diaspora: Hungary

 Prior to World War II, approximately 1.5 million Danube Swabians lived in Hungary, Romania, and Yugoslavia.
-Today the German minority in Hungary have minority rights, organisations, schools and local councils, but spontaneous assimilation is well under way.
+Today, the German minority in Hungary have minority rights, organisations, schools and local councils, but spontaneous assimilation is well under way.
 Many of the deportees visited their old homes after the fall of the Iron Curtain in 1990.
 Around 178,000 Germans live in Hungary.

 Italy

 There are smaller, unique populations of Germans who arrived so long ago that their dialect retains many archaic features heard nowhere else: the Cimbrians are concentrated in various communities in the Carnic Alps, north of Verona, and especially in the Sugana Valley on the high plateau northwest of Vicenza in the Veneto region; the Walsers, who originated in the Swiss Wallis, live in the provinces of Aostatal, Vercelli, and Verbano-Cusio-Ossola; the Mòchenos live in the Fersina Valley.
-Smaller German-speaking communities also exist in the Friuli Venezia Giulia region: the Carinthians in the Canale Valley (municipalities of Tarvisio, Malborghetto Valbruna and Pontebba) and the Zahren and Timau Germans in Carnia.
+Smaller German-speaking communities also exist in the Friuli-Venezia Giulia region: the Carinthians in the Canale Valley (municipalities of Tarvisio, Malborghetto Valbruna and Pontebba) and the Zahren and Timau Germans in Carnia.

 Contrarily to the before-mentioned minorities, the German-speaking population of the province of South Tyrol cannot be categorized as "ethnic German" according to the definition of this article, but as Austrian minority.
-However, as Austrian saw themselves as ethnic Germans until the end of World War II they can technically also be called Germans.
+However, as Austrians saw themselves as ethnic Germans until the end of World War II, they can technically also be called Germans.
 The province was part of the Austrian County of Tyrol before the 1919 dissolution of the Austro-Hungarian Empire.
-South Tyrolians were part of the over 3 million German speaking Austrians who in 1918 found themselves living outside of the newborn Austrian Republic as minorities in the newly formed or enlarged respective states of Czechoslovakia, Romania, Yugoslavia, Hungary and Italy.
+South Tyroleans were part of the over 3 million German speaking Austrians who in 1918 found themselves living outside of the newborn Austrian Republic as minorities in the newly formed or enlarged respective states of Czechoslovakia, Romania, Yugoslavia, Hungary and Italy.
 Their dialect is Austro-Bavarian German.
 Both standard German and dialect are used in schooling and media.
 German enjoys co-official status with the national language of Italian throughout this region.

 Germans have been present in the Iglesiente mining region in the south west of Sardinia since the 13th century.
 Successively since 1850 groups of specialised workers from Styria, Austria, followed by German miners from Freiburg settled in the same area.
 Some Germans influenced building and toponym is still visible in this area.